silvio/docker-borgbackup/readme.md

 The storage is now initialized.

-The second step is to try do the backup by hand.
+The second step is to try to do the backup by hand.
 Using the `borgctl` script it is very simple. (example output)

     $ borgctl backup ~/borgbackup.ini